udbj/duke-excel-data-analysis/Notes-2.md

 ```
 ##### Video 5
-8. Approximate matching can be used for numeric cases i.e Translate every number in range 20-29 to 0.03\
+8. Approximate matching can be used for numeric cases i.e Translate every number in range 20-29 to 0.03.
+The closest number is used.\
 ```
    | E  | F
 -----------------------